minhldse181522/minhldse181522/README.md

 # 💫 About Me:
-🔭 I’m currently working on Voting Poll Real Time Website<br>🌱 I’m currently learning "Data Structure and Algorithm"<br>📫 How to reach me leducminhdhqt@gmail.com<br>⚡ Fun fact there is an music video that I'm the singer
+🔭 I’m currently working on Banking App<br>🌱 I’m currently learning "Data Structure and Algorithm"<br>📫 How to reach me leducminhdhqt@gmail.com<br>⚡ Fun fact there is an music video that I'm the singer

 # 💻 Tech Stack: